Eudysmic ratio: Terminology

-The distomer, on the other hand, is the enantiomer of the eutomer which may have undesired bioactivity or may be bio-inert.
+The distomer (also spelled dystomer), on the other hand, is the enantiomer of the eutomer whose bioactivity may be undesired or absent.

 A racemic mixture is an equal mixture of both enantiomers, which may be easier to manufacture than a single enantiomeric form.

 It is often the case that only a single one of the enantiomers contains all of the wanted bioactivity, the distomer is often less active, has no desired activity or may even be toxic.
-In some cases, the eudysmic ratio is so high, that it is desired to separate out the two enantiomers instead of leaving it as a racemic product.
+In some cases, the eudysmic ratio is so high, that it is desired to separate the two enantiomers instead of leaving it as a racemic product.
 It is also possible that the distomer is not simply completely inactive but actually antagonizes the effects of the eutomer.
 There are a few examples of chiral drugs where both the enantiomers contribute, in different ways, to the overall desired effect.
 An interesting situation is that in which the distomer antagonizes a side-effect of the eutomer for the desired action, mutually beneficial action form therapeutic standpoint.
 This is convincingly demonstrated by the diuretic indacrinone.